fwsa-batch2/santhanu.suruliram__web_project/README.md

 * Un-registered email is not accepted.
 * New password and confirm password input boxes unlocks, after entering the correct 6 digit code.
 * The new password is update to the local storage, and redirects to the login page.

+### Tour Booking Feature:
+* Trip is booked and stored in Local storage.
+* The booked trips are listed in the My trips page.

+### Adding tour-packages (Admin):
+* The details about the tour Package is collected and stored in Local storage.
+* The newly added packages are listed in the Holiday Packages and in Home page as well.